 - Remove your bowl from the stand mixer and pipe as many succulents as you desire!
 Set each parchment square on a baking sheet.
 Bake for 2 hours until the meringues are dehydrated.

-- Melt the chocolate chips with the shortening or oil.
-Dip the bottoms of each meringue succulent in chocolate.
+- Melt the chocolate chips with the shortening or oil, then dip the bottoms of each meringue succulent in chocolate.
 Set aside until the chocolate hardens.
 Reserve the leftover chocolate or melt 1/4 cup more chocolate chips if necessary.

 - Place the cupcakes in each terra cotta pot.
-Dab a small amount of chocolate on top of each cupcake and stick a succulent meringue (or 2 or 3, depending on what you made!) on top.
+Dab a small amount of chocolate on top of each cupcake, then stick a succulent meringue (or 2 or 3, depending on what you made!) on top.
 Decorate with cookie crumbs, candy or fondant rocks, or edible flowers, if desired.

 Do not store succulent cupcakes in an airtight container.
 A cardboard cake box will be fine short term, but meringues and cupcakes should be stored separately and assembled at the last minute, if possible.
 I know, so many rules!

 I really like how this particular design turned out, and I bet making a huge variety of colors, sizes, and types of succulents would be pretty great.
-I’d love to see different versions and designs made with this recipe.
 Make some cacti, or another plant entirely.
-Try it out, and let me know!
+Try it out, then let me know!

-You may have noticed I updated the site design a little bit, and added some new stuff to the sidebar, including a link to the Seitan Beats Your Meat/Kelly Peloza Photo SHOP.
+Finally, you may have noticed I updated the site design a little bit, and added some new stuff to the sidebar, including a link to the Seitan Beats Your Meat/Kelly Peloza Photo SHOP.
 If you enjoy the food photography on SBYM, you can get food photography art prints and greeting cards from the shop (as well as cookbooks and more!).
-Thanks for all your support!